Yogeshwarypl/SoulMateAI_FullStack_app/README.md

-# SoulMateAI

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.

 # SoulMateAI - Your Empathetic AI Companion

 SoulMateAI is a Next.js web application designed to be an empathetic AI companion.
 It provides a supportive space for users to express their feelings and receive understanding responses, leveraging the power of generative AI.
 The application features both text-based chat and voice interaction capabilities.